Projects

 SDG: Good Health and Well-Being

-International research has shown multiple benefits to health and well-being from exposure to natural environments ("forest-bathing").
-In some situations, such as for populations who have limited access to real-life nature immersion experiences, such as elderly residents of care homes, or for people who are temporarily undergoing a stressful experience from which respite would be welcome, such as chemotherapy or dialysis patients, virtual reality-based nature immersion may offer some value.
-In this project, the summer intern will work with an interdisciplinary team of researchers to explore fundamental questions informing the optimal deployment of VR technologies for this purpose.
+Research has shown multiple benefits to health and well-being from exposure to natural environments ("forest-bathing").
+In situations where access to real-life nature isn't an option, such as during hospitalization or dialysis, micro-doses of virtual reality-based nature immersion may offer some value.
+In this project, the summer interns will work with an interdisciplinary team of computer scientists and psychologists to explore fundamental questions informing the optimal development and deployment of VR technologies for this purpose.

 Mentor: Zhu-Tian Chen